 Clearing riparian zones along creeks and rivers can be a cause of both of these issues.
 O’Brien explains that the erosion caused by less vegetation can lead to increasing amounts of sediment entering the water from stormwater runoff.
 Moreover, reducing the amount of shade a creek receives only perpetuates rises in water temperature and a decline of dissolved oxygen.

-“If you get enough siltation, even the big crevices that the adults depend on can get filled in, and then they don’t have anywhere to hide,” O’Brien explained, also adding, “These guys are so big, that they need high oxygen streams to survive.”
+“If you get enough siltation, even the big crevices that the adults depend on can get filled in, and then they don’t have anywhere to hide,” O’Brien explained, also adding, “These guys are so big, that they need high oxygen concentrations in their streams to survive.”

 O’Brien believes that the public plays a large role in helping to drive progress in ecological conservation.
 Land managers, companies and everyday people can play a key role in the connection between scientific discovery and the implementation of that work in the real world.

-“It’s a lot of learning what people value and tapping into those local norms and learning either how to work within those norms to shift people’s approaches towards how they manage their property or to figure out ways to shift those norms,” says O’Brien.
-“They enable more conservation work, but it’s hard.”
+“It’s a lot of learning what people value and tapping into their local norms and learning either how to work within those norms to shift people’s approaches towards how they manage their property or to figure out ways to shift those norms,” says O’Brien.
+“Working on private lands enable more conservation work, but it’s hard.”